top of page

 A window to serve food through from the kitchen to the mess hall.

-The kitchen was pretty good size compared to everything else.
+The kitchen was a pretty good size compared to everything else.

 The command center.